+Editor's note: How NWDAF uses the QoS profiles when QNC/AQP="GFBR can no longer be guaranteed" is FFS.

+Editor's note: How to reduce the signalling preasure between RAN and CN during the QNC/AQP events collection by NWDAF is FFS.

 NWDAF subscribes to the network data from AMF in the Table 6.X.2.2-2 by invoking Namf_EventExposure_Subscribe (Event IDs = Location Changes, Area of Interest=Cell list or TA list).

+Editor's note: How to collect the UE location from LMF is FFS and the cooperation with FS_eLCS_Ph3 is needed.

 NWDAF subscribes the network data from SMF/PCF in the Table 6.X.2.2-2 by using the services provided by SMF/PCF together with the Cell list or TA list.

+Editor's note: Whether the network data collection from data sources should be considered except from SMF/PCF, e.g. UPF, OAM(MDT), is FFS.

 The correlation information in clause 6.2.4 of TS 23.288 [5] are re-used to correlate the data from LMF, AMF and SMF/PCF.

+With the CN data per UE in the finer granularity area in Table 6.X.2.2-2, the NWDAF derives the "QoS Sustainability" statistics on the finer granularity area.
+For example, the NWDAF can derives the analytics as follows:

+- how many percent of the UE’s bit rate/packet delay/packet error rate which can be or cannot be guaranteed on the finer granularity area (below cell level); or

+- Average bit rate/packet delay/packet error rate can be or cannot be guaranteed on the finer granularity area (below cell level).

 6.X.2.3 Output analytics